 If any provision of this Memorandum Of Understanding shall be held invalid by operation of law or by any court of competent jurisdiction, or if compliance with or enforcement of any provision shall be restrained by any tribunal, the remainder of this Memorandum of Understanding shall not be affected thereby and the parties shall enter in to negotiations for the sole purpose of arriving at a mutually satisfactory replacement for such provision or provisions.

 9.04 TERM

-This Memorandum of Understanding shall become effective upon the adoption of Resolution by the Plumas County Board of Supervisors on and shall remain in full force and effect from July 1, 2018 through December 31, 2020.
+This Memorandum of Understanding shall become effective upon adoption by the Plumas County Board of Supervisors and shall remain in full force and effect from January 1, 2023 to June 30, 2023.

-SIGNATURES UNION
+SIGNATURES